 The Purpose of the Compensation Committee

-The purpose of the Compensation Committee (the “Committee”) of Verb Technology Company, Inc. (the “Company”) is to discharge the responsibilities of the Company’s Board of Directors relating to compensation of the Company’s executives, to produce an annual report on executive compensation for inclusion in the Company’s proxy statement, and to oversee and advise the Board of Directors of the Company on the adoption of policies that govern the Company’s compensation programs, including stock and benefit plans.
+The purpose of the Compensation Committee (the “Committee”) of Verb Technology Company, Inc. (the “Company”) is to discharge the responsibilities of the Company’s Board of Directors (the “Board”) relating to compensation of the Company’s executives to produce an annual report on executive compensation for inclusion in the Company’s proxy statement,; and to oversee and advise the Board on the adoption of policies that govern the Company’s compensation programs, including stock and benefit plans.

 Membership and Structure

-The Committee shall consist of at least three directors, all of whom shall (a) meet the independence requirements established by the Board of Directors of the Company and applicable laws, regulations, and listing requirements of The NASDAQ Stock Market, LLC, (b) be a “non-employee director” within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and (c) be an “outside director” within the meaning of Section 162(m) of the Internal Revenue Code of 1986.
-The Board of Directors of the Company shall appoint the members of the Committee and the Chairperson of the Committee.
-The Board of Directors of the Company may remove any member from the Committee at any time with or without cause.
+The Committee shall consist of at least three directors, all of whom shall (a) meet the independence requirements established by the Board and applicable laws, regulations, and listing requirements of The NASDAQ Stock Market, LLC, (b) be a “non-employee director” within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and (c) be an “outside director” within the meaning of Section 162(m) of the Internal Revenue Code of 1986.
+The Board shall appoint the members of the Committee and the Chairperson of the Committee.
+The Board may remove any member from the Committee at any time with or without cause.

 The Committee shall meet at least four times a year at such times and places as it deems necessary to fulfill its responsibilities.
 Additional meetings may occur as the Committee or its Chairperson deems advisable.
 The Committee may invite such members of management to its meetings as it deems appropriate.
-However, the Committee shall meet regularly without such members present, and in all cases the CEO and any other such officers shall not be present at meetings at which their compensation or performance is discussed or determined.
-The Committee shall cause adequate minutes of all its proceedings to be kept, and shall report on its actions and activities at the next meeting of the Board of Directors occurring after a meeting of the Committee.
+However, the Committee shall meet regularly without such members present, and in all cases the Chief Executive Officer (“CEO”) and any other such officers shall not be present at meetings at which their compensation or performance is discussed or determined.
+The Committee shall cause adequate minutes of all its proceedings to be kept and shall report on its actions and activities at the next meeting of the Board occurring after a meeting of the Committee.

 Committee members shall be furnished with copies of the minutes of each meeting and any action taken by unanimous consent.
-The Committee is governed by the same rules regarding meetings (including meetings by conference telephone or similar communications equipment), action without meetings, notice, waiver of notice, and quorum and voting requirements as are applicable to the Board of Directors of the Company.
+The Committee is governed by the same rules regarding meetings (including meetings by conference telephone or similar communications equipment), action without meetings, notice, waiver of notice, and quorum and voting requirements as are applicable to the Board.
 The Committee is authorized to adopt its own rules of procedure not inconsistent with (a) any provision of this Charter, (b) any provision of the Bylaws of the Company, or (c) the laws of the State of Nevada.

 Subject to the provisions of the Company’s Corporate Governance Guidelines, the principal responsibilities and functions of the Committee are as follows: